ashrafi91/CPSC671/CONTRIBUTING.md

-# Contributing to icd-coding-benchmark
+# Contributing to MMACNet
 This project is a community effort, and everyone is welcome to contribute!

-If you are interested in contributing to icd-coding-benchmark, there are many ways to help out.
+If you are interested in contributing to MMACNet, there are many ways to help out.
 Your contributions may fall into the following categories:

 1. It helps us very much if you could